-There are 4 main room types aboard the Disney Magic.
-Inside rooms are the lowest tier room available that have no exterior view.
+There are four primary room types onboard the Disney Magic.
+Inside rooms are usually the cheapest tier available that have no exterior view.
 Oceanview rooms have either one large porthole or two small ones.
 Oceanview Verandah rooms are more spacious and come with a balcony.
-Concierge staterooms are the most luxurious accommodations.
-They feature separate bedrooms and are the largest room type.
+Concierge staterooms are the most luxurious and large accommodations.

 We stayed in a Deluxe Oceanview Stateroom with Verandah room.
-As I'd never cruised before, I was concerned the rooms were going to be quite small and cramped.
+As this was my first ever cruise, I was concerned the rooms were going to be quite small and cramped.
 Thankfully, they're not.
-They're roomy yet still cosy, if that makes any sense.
 There is definitely no feeling of being claustrophobic in these Verandah rooms, which is only made better by the balcony area.

 About The Room